 - Step 8: Choose a verification option (or delay this step till “later”).

 There are a number of ways of verifying your business including by postcard, phone email, Instant verification, and bulk verification.

 However, it’s not enough to just verify your listing.
 Some companies leave it at the basics and forget about managing and utilizing a number of great features that allow them to optimize their GMB entry.
-It’s also important keep track of the accuracy of the information once posted.
-Any changes of location, timings and other such details should be updated as required.
-This is especially pertinent as suggesting an edit on Google allows most users to edit to the Google My Business profile data as well, which males it subject to a fair bit of misuse or bad data.
+It’s also important to keep track of the accuracy of the information once posted.
+Any changes in location, timings and other such details should be updated as required.
+This is especially pertinent as suggesting an edit on Google allows most users to edit to the Google My Business profile data as well, which makes it subject to a fair bit of misuse or bad data.

 Photos & Videos

 There are multiple types of photos you can upload to supplement your business details: